1. What is eribulin?

-- locally advanced breast cancer (also known as regional recurrence) – breast cancer that has spread to the tissues and lymph nodes around the chest, neck and under the breastbone
+- Locally advanced breast cancer – breast cancer that has spread to the tissues and lymph nodes (glands) around the chest, neck and under the breastbone

-- secondary breast cancer – breast cancer that has spread to other parts of the body, also known as advanced or metastatic breast cancer
+- Secondary (metastatic) breast cancer – breast cancer that has spread to other parts of the body

-Eribulin is given slowly into a vein (intravenously) in the hand or arm over a period of two–five minutes.
-There are other ways of giving it depending on factors such as how easy it is for chemotherapy staff to find suitable veins, and your preferences.
-Read about the different ways chemotherapy may be given.
+Eribulin is given into a vein (intravenously).
+This will usually be as a drip, also called an infusion, into your hand or arm and takes two to five minutes.
+Other intravenous methods may be used depending on factors such as how easy it is for the chemotherapy team to find suitable veins, and your preferences.

 The total number of cycles will depend on your particular situation.
-Your specialist will discuss this with you.
+Your treatment team will discuss this with you.

-Eribulin is usually given for as long as it’s keeping the cancer under control, but this will vary for different people.
+Eribulin is usually given for as long as it’s keeping the cancer under control.

 Taking other medications

-Tell your specialist about any prescribed or over-the-counter medicines you’re taking, and ask their advice before taking any herbal medicines or supplements.
+Tell your treatment team about any prescribed or over-the-counter medicines you’re taking, and ask their advice before taking any herbal medicines or supplements.

-Everyone reacts differently to drugs and some people have more side effects than others.
-Side effects can usually be controlled and those described here will not affect everyone.
-If you’re being given other anti-cancer drugs with eribulin you may also have side effects from those drugs.
+Like any treatment, eribulin can cause side effects.
+Everyone reacts differently to drugs and some people may have more side effects than others.
+These side effects can usually be managed and those described here will not affect everyone.

-If you’re concerned about any side effects, whether they are listed here or not, talk to your chemotherapy nurse or cancer specialist (oncologist).
+If you’re worried about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or treatment team as soon as possible.

 Effects on the blood

-Eribulin can temporarily affect the number of healthy blood cells in the body.
+Eribulin can temporarily affect the number of blood cells in the body.

 You’ll have regular blood tests to check your blood count.
+Blood is made up of red cells, white cells and platelets.
 If the number of blood cells is too low, your next cycle of treatment may be delayed or the dose of chemotherapy reduced.

 Not having enough white blood cells can increase the risk of getting an infection.

-Before starting chemotherapy you should be given a 24-hour contact number or told where to get emergency care by your specialist team.
+Before starting chemotherapy, your treatment team should give you a 24-hour contact number or tell you how to get emergency care.
 You may need antibiotics.
-Sometimes your doctor may recommend injections of drugs called growth factors to stimulate the production of white blood cells to reduce your risk of infection.
+Sometimes your doctor may recommend injections of drugs called growth factors.
+This helps the body produce more white blood cells to reduce your risk of infection.

 Having too few red blood cells is called anaemia.
-If you feel particularly tired, breathless or dizzy, let your specialist team know.
+If you feel particularly tired, breathless or dizzy, let your treatment team know.

+Eribulin can reduce the number of platelets, which help the blood to clot.
 You may also bruise more easily, have nosebleeds or your gums may bleed when you brush your teeth.
-Tell your specialist team if you have any of these symptoms.
+Tell your treatment team if you have any of these symptoms.

 Many people will experience hair loss or hair thinning, including eyebrows, eyelashes and body hair.